Big Eden

 • 1994 TV series debut as a regular role, "Ellen/These Friends of Mine"

-• 2000 Had lead role of a NYC artist who returns to him hometown in
+• 2000 Had lead role of a NYC artist who returns to him hometown in Montana to care for his ailing grandfather in "Big Eden"

 • Appeared in numerous West Coast stage productions including "The Three Sisters", "Taming of the Shrew" and "Much Ado About Nothing"